Why does Britain have a royal family?

 Royal people smile a lot – and wave.
 In their role across the Commonwealth today, they are morale boosters, often bringing glamour to the opening of the new power station or hospital wing.

 Younger members of the family are expected to join the armed forces or participate in some obviously useful social service, heading up worthy charities.
 Making too much money is considered taboo.

 Prince William, Duke of Cambridge, Catherine, Duchess of Cambridge, Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex attend a ceremony to mark the centenary of the Royal Air Force on the forecourt of Buckingham Palace on 10 July 2018 in London, England.
 (Photo by Max Mumby/Indigo/Getty Images)

 Royal folk present medals to valiant soldiers and cups to victorious sporting teams, and in every field they enter they are expected to ‘set a good example’.
-This has often made for a deluge of media headlines when they do not – from Prince Philip crashing his car at the start of 2019, to the serious issues raised at the end of this year by Prince Andrew’s widely criticised attempts to defend his friendship with the convicted US sex offender, Jeffrey Epstein.
+This has often made for a deluge of media headlines when they do not – from Prince Philip crashing his car at the start of 2019, to the serious issues raised at the end of 2019 by Prince Andrew’s widely criticised attempts to defend his friendship with the convicted US sex offender, Jeffrey Epstein.

 How much power does the royal family have?

 The essence of a representative people’s monarchy is that the people have all the power and the monarch has none – though the proliferation of crown and robes and sceptres makes the balance look exactly the opposite.